 The Hospitalist Track is a unique track designed to equip the family medicine resident to be a competent adult medicine hospitalist.
 This innovative track, which will begin with the class of 2017, is the first of its kind within a three year family medicine residency.
 One resident per year is matched into the Hospitalist Track.

 There is a two-week inpatient palliative care rotation during the second year.
-Additional procedural training is done in the simulator lab, an intensive two-day ICU course is completed, imaging is reviewed with radiologists, and the resident responds to all cardiac and stroke codes while in the hospital.
+Additional procedural training is done in the simulator lab, an ICU course is completed, imaging is reviewed with radiologists, and the resident responds to all cardiac and stroke codes while in the hospital.

 Academically, the Hospitalist Track resident completes all of the American Board of Family Medicine (ABFM) hospital related SAMs, and two of the PPM modules.
 They also complete the NCFM EKG reading course.
 When the resident is on the hospitalist service, they attend the daily NCFM inpatient medicine didactic, and deliver one of these didactics weekly.